In recent years e-cigarettes have started to increase in popularity in the UK and have become a popular stop smoking aid.

 What are the risks?

-E-cigarettes are still a relatively new produce and as such evidence is still emerging about their effectiveness.
+E-cigarettes are still a relatively new product and as such evidence is still emerging about their effectiveness.

 E-cigarettes do not produce tar and carbon monoxide - two of the main toxins in conventional cigarette smoke.